odoo/documentation/legal/terms/enterprise.rst

 Further, Odoo SA may terminate the Agreement immediately in the event the Customer fails to pay the applicable fees for the Services within the due date specified on the corresponding invoice.

+Surviving Provisions:
-The sections ":ref:`confidentiality`”, “:ref:`disclaimers`”,  “:ref:`liability`”,
+  The sections ":ref:`confidentiality`”, “:ref:`disclaimers`”,
-and “:ref:`general_provisions`” will survive any termination or expiration of this Agreement.
+  “:ref:`liability`”, and “:ref:`general_provisions`” will survive any termination or expiration of this Agreement.

 .. _warranties_disclaimers: